pelletier/django_lightsearch/doc/_build/html/_sources/installation.txt

 Register the application
 ------------------------

-It's just like every Djangoo applications: edit your ``settings.py`` file and add **lightsearch** to the ``INSTALLED_APPS`` list.
+It's just like every Django applications: edit your ``settings.py`` file and add **lightsearch** to the ``INSTALLED_APPS`` list.